Olowe-Joseph/Wrangle-and-Analyze-Data-WeRateDogs/README.md

 ## Key Insights for Presentation
 The 10 most common dog names are a, Charlie, Cooper, Oliver, Tucker, Lucy, Penny, Lola, and Bo.
 732 dogs have no name
-The iphone is the most used twitter source 3.1455 dogs were rated over 10.
+The iphone is the most used tweet source 3.1455 dogs were rated over 10.

 some other Insights that were not mentioned but could be discovered on futher wrangling are;

-1. Analysis of dog
+1. Analysis of dog specie
 2. Analysis of retweet and favourite counts, and so on.